Book Review: A Pair of Miracles

 I love Karla’s emphasis on how every child is unique, every learning situation is unique, and life skills are as much a part of the learning process as the 3 R’s.
 The last part of the book is thick with appendices giving practical lists of resources, checklists, and suggestions for developmental toys.

-But what I love most of all is this book gives hope.
+What I love most of all is this book gives hope.
 It’s not an easy journey to raise two severely autistic, initially non-verbal boys into incredible young men who use their talents to serve their community and church.

 But it can be done.